In blogger groups the question comes up fairly regularly — How did you get your book published?

 Twenty months after the start of my blog, one of my posts went viral.
 Readers were posting the article on Facebook with comments like, “This!
 This is exactly how I feel after my child died.”
 It was being shared all over the place!
 All over the world – 140+ countries.
 My blog had 200K hits in six weeks.
 It was crazy!
 Huffington Post picked it up and asked me to become a guest blogger.

 I added a public Facebook page on which I posted my blog articles.
 I was getting too many friend requests and strange (spam) comments from strangers.
 Having separate Facebook pages for my blog and personal life made sense.
-Plus my friends and family could follow the public page if they wanted to read my blog; I also added a Twitter account because someone suggested it.
+Plus my friends and family could follow the public page if they wanted to read my blog.
+I also added a Twitter account.

 My Journey through Grief into Grace